Bitcoin Forks Guide – In Search of the Original Satoshi

 Those who opted to “protect” Bitcoin Cash from implementing overly radical changes with block sizes now represent the Bitcoin ABC faction, with ABC standing for “Adjustable Blocksize Cap”.
 They are led by Roger Ver and mining hardware manufacturer Bitmain.
 As of November 2018, the BCH ABC seems to be getting the upper hand, with its accumulating more proof-of-work (PoW) and winning over several major cryptocurrency exchanges such as Coinbase, Kraken and Bittrex which allowed it to keep its original BCH ticker.

-Bitcoin SV (BSV, with “SV” standing for “Satoshi’s Vision”) is the other major fork of Bitcoin Cash which established itself as a standalone cryptocurrency with the mission to uphold what its creators claim to be the original vision of the Bitcoin’s enigmatic founder.
+Bitcoin SV (BSV, with “SV”, stands for “Satoshi’s Vision”) is the other major fork of Bitcoin Cash which established itself as a standalone cryptocurrency with the mission to uphold what its creators claim to be the original vision of the Bitcoin’s enigmatic founder.

 The coin was developed by the blockchain development firm nChain, with the support from one Craig “Faketoshi” Wright.
 His faction supported forking from the Bitcoin Cash in a quest to rediscover and restore the “original” Satoshi’s protocol which would allow for increasing the BCH block size from the current 32 MB to 120 MB.
 This will arguably increase the network capacity and allow it to scale better compared to what the Bitcoin Cash (itself a fork) was able to offer.